tjvr/kurt/README.md

 The code should be pretty self-documenting; but if you're interested, check out the little [wiki](http://scratchformat.wikispaces.com/) where I documented the file format in a more readable form.

+**WARNING**: Make sure you take a backup of your Scratch projects before saving anything with kurt! kurt is by no means fully tested.
+I can't accept responsibility for corrupting your files.

 ## Dependencies